-If you’re thinking about buying or selling, a property report is an invaluable tool that could help you make a more informed decision.
+If you’re thinking about buying or selling, a free online property report is an invaluable tool that could help you make a more informed decision.

 Here’s what you need to know about property reports and why you need one.

 A property report contains information about a specific property including its estimated value, previous sales history, and details about the suburb.